PavanRangani/docs/docs/prd/incentive-stock/incentive-stock.md

 Company can be Public, Private & Limited Partnership.
 Mandatory field.

-Shows type of company in the Secondary Information.
+Shows company type as a Secondary Information.

 #### Date